 Most English translations of 1 Timothy 3:1-6 give the impression that these qualifications only refer to and apply to men.
-Yet in reality, this passage is remarkable gender neutral in the Greek.
-The NLT gives the most biased English translation of this passage.
+Yet in reality, this passage is remarkably gender neutral in the Greek.
+The NLT, however, gives one of the the most biased translation of this passage.

 This is a trustworthy saying: “If someone aspires to be an elder, he desires an honorable position.”
 So an elder must be a man whose life is above reproach . . .
 (NLT 2007, my underlines.)

 The NLT translators have taken an enormous liberty with their version of verse 2 and inserted the phrase “an elder must be a man”.
 This phrase simply does not appear in any Greek manuscript.
 It is a fabrication.